theFlyingPig83/solid-api/README.md

 ### `the database config can be found under the path /database/config.json`
 ### `CHANGE YOUR POSTGRES USER AND PASSWORD IF NEEDED`

+### POSTMAN DOC
+## There is a postman collection under the path /PostmanCollection/Back-End Challenge.postman_collection.json
+## Use it for testing if needed

 ## Running the project
 ### run the following commands in the given order
 ### `npm run dev:db:create` will create a new database